yuyang95/UnmixingDM/README.md

-# UnmixDiff: Unmixing-based Diffusion Model for Hyperspectral Image Synthesis

 ## Introduction

-This is the source code for our paper: [UnmixDiff: Unmixing-based Diffusion Model for Hyperspectral Image Synthesis]
+This is the implementation of article: [UnmixDiff: Unmixing-based Diffusion Model for Hyperspectral Image Synthesis]
 ## Usage

 ### Data